exivity/actions/README.md

 release action in `prepare` mode in the release repository.

 The `prepare` mode is to be used in the release repository.
-It will pull in pending changes in all components, update the upcoming version and CHANGELOG.md.
+It will pull in pending changes in all components, update the upcoming version and CHANGELOG.md and open a pull request with these changes.

 The `release` mode is to be used in the release repository.
 It will write a new release tag in the release repository, plus new tags in all released components.